Cinema at the MFA: Pull My Daisy & This Song for Jack

 This Song for Jack, ©Robert Frank, 1983:

 Robert Frank shot this footage at “On the Road: The Jack Kerouac Conference,” held at the Naropa Institute, Boulder, Colorado, from July 23-August 1, 1982.
 It features William Ginsberg, William Burroughs, Gregory Corso, Edie Kerouac, Ken Kesey, Abbie Hoffman, and composer David Amram, among many others.
+David Amram is also one of the actors in the film, portraying Mezs McGillicuddy.

 David Amram is one of America’s most gifted composers and conductors.
 In 1957, he created and performed in the first ever jazz/poetry readings in New York City with novelist Jack Kerouac, a close friend with whom he worked for more than 12 years.
 Offbeat: Collaborating With Kerouac (2005) is one of his three memoirs.